ucdavis/sitefarm_seed/docs/configuring_localhost.md

 Run, `$ fin init`

 Go to: `http://sitefarm-distro.local` and see that it's all installed.
+You're done!

 ### Other Local Dev Stack

 You will want to set up a local host on your local PHP/MySQL tool of choice.
 Give it a name like `sitefarm-distro.local` and set the document root to `sitefarm-distro-template/web`

-## Step 5: Boss Composer Around
+## Step 5: Boss Composer Around (ignore if using Docksal)

 Open your CLI of choice and navigate to the SiteFarm Distro Template directory (`sitefarm-distro-template`).